mfsass/Praelocate/README.md

 ### _A home relocation tool_

 A web-app that would find the best location to find a house given certain significant locations as input.
+If you have read this, comment to reject my merge request

 ## Authors: